 External facade wrap is used to hide scaffolding structures or unsightly areas where buildings are being renovated or underdevelopment.
 External facade wrap are usually used in areas of conservation to ensure the areas amenity is upheld.

 This External facade wrap we produced on the notorious Harley Street, London which is home to many prestigious medical consultants and hospitals.
 Keeping the streetscape looking good is very difficult especially when so many buildings on Harley Street were built in the Regency era and constantly having to refurbished or renovated.

-The mesh External facade wrap was digitally printed onto close weave PVC mesh banner totalling 30m wide x 15m high.
+The printed mesh wrap was digitally printed onto close weave PVC mesh banner totalling 30 meters wide x 15 meters high.
 This included the two returns to cover the depth of the scaffolding.
 The returns are often forgotten went clients ask us to provide a quotation and are really necessary to finish off the facade wrap.

 The building façade was photographed using a Nikon camera.